TLW's Chefscope™ (Chef Historyscope)

 About 100 B.C.E.
 Timachidas of Rhodes flourishes, leaving a work titled "Deipna" (Dinners).

 In the 90s B.C.E.
 Apicius thrives in Rome, becoming known for his love of luxury incl. good food, going on to get modest-living Roman statesman Publius Rutilius Rufus (-158 to -77) (great-uncle of Julius Caesar) expelled to Smyrna in -92; his name comes to mean gourmand or gourmet, esp. after his 1st cent.
 C.E.
 Roman namesake Marcus Gavius Apicius of Minturnae, Campania (who spends 100M of his 110M sesterces fortune on food) addicts upper-class Romans to his expensive gluttonous ways, discovering how to feed geese with dried figs in order to produce Foie gras, and 2nd cent.
+C.E.
 Roman chef Apicius invents a new way of packing oysters for travel in 115 C.E., after which the name Apicius is used for cookbook titles for cents., incl.
-Apicius (4th-5th cent.
-C.E.), a cookbook compiled in a vulgar Latin, geared to the wealthy classes, incl. recipes for yummy flamingo tongue; the Latin word ficatum (fig) evolves into the words for liver in Romance languages (foie in French, higado in Spanish, fegato in Italian, figado in Portuguese).
+Apicius (De Re Coquinaria) (4th-5th cent.
+C.E.), a cookbook compiled in a vulgar Latin, geared to the wealthy classes, incl. recipes for yummy flamingo tongue; the Latin word ficatum (fig) evolves into the words for liver in Romance languages (foie in French, higado in Spanish, fegato in Italian, figado in Portuguese); recipes for meat-based stews call for the use of cookware with non-stick red-slip coating, which goes back to at least the reign of Augustus.

 On Aug.
 25, 79 C.E.
 Comum (Como)-born Roman historian-natural philosopher Pliny the Elder (Major) (Gaius Plinius Secundus) (23-79) is killed in Stabiae, Campania while trying to rescue a friend and his family from the eruption of Mt.
 Vesuvius; leaves Natural History (Historia Naturalis) (Historia Naturalis) (37 vols.), which contains all the known science of the day, incl. the art of soapmaking, learned from the Gallic Celts, who make a mixture of tallow and wood ashes which they call saipo, and use it to wash their long wild hair; mentions Escargo as an elite food; in 1469 it becomes the first scientific book to be printed in the West with the Gutenberg printing press: "In vino veritas" (In wine there is truth); "True glory consists in doing what deserves to be written and in writing what deserves to be read"; "Among these things but one thing seems certain: that nothing certain exists, and that nothing is more pitiable or more presumptuous than man."